 Sending a dog to a reputable trainer is the solution for many people.
 But I didn’t want to send Zara away for months.
 I was also interested in training her myself.
 So if you’re looking to get started training your bird dog, below are some options to consider.

-Depending where you live, you may have some professional bird dog trainers located within a reasonable difference.
+Depending where you live, you may have some professional bird dog trainers located within a reasonable distance.
 Even if you don’t want to send your dog for boarding, some trainers offer lessons and will train you and your dog for an hourly rate.
 This can be a good option if you’re able to visit them once a week or a few times a month.
 In order to keep a good momentum, you probably want to make sure you can go fairly frequently.
 This would be a great option for someone who doesn’t feel comfortable making a training plan themselves.

 There are clubs for specific hunting dog breeds all over the country, for example, the Conestoga Vizsla Club located in Virginia/Maryland/Pennsylvania or the Tarheel Weimaraner Club, located in North Carolina.
 Some clubs have their own grounds and that can be a good resource to meet like-minded people.
 However, in my searches, I found that there were not any locally that had this sort of setup.
 The exception was the Sandhills Pointing Breeds Club, in Jackson Springs, NC.
 This organization has their own property, pigeon coop, and quail coop.
 I seriously considered joining their club a few years ago, but given that it was an hour and a half drive from my house, I felt like I couldn’t justify it.